What is The Catch With KOHO? Is it Legit in 2025

 Is KOHO Trustworthy?

-KOHO partnered with the Peoples Trust Company to hold all funds.
-The Peoples Trust is a federally regulated institution.
-As a member of the Canada Deposit Insurance Corporation (CDIC), deposits are generally insured for up to $100,000.
+KOHO partners with Peoples Trust Company, a federally regulated institution and member of the Canada Deposit Insurance Corporation (CDIC), where deposits are generally insured up to $100,000.

-In addition, KOHO is backed by some of the largest financial institutions, including Greyhound Capital and the National Bank of Canada.
+KOHO is also backed by leading financial institutions, including Greyhound Capital and the National Bank of Canada.

 Is KOHO a Good Idea?